Breaking $1/\epsilon$ Barrier in Quantum Zero-Sum Games: Generalizing Metric Subregularity for Spectraplexes: Introduction

-As in the classical setting, computing Nash equilibria of \emph{general} quantum games is computationally intractable—PPAD-complete even for approximations~\cite{Bostanci2022quantumgametheory}.
-In contrast, the situation is more favorable for quantum \emph{zero-sum} games.
-The seminal work of Jain and Watrous~\cite{jain2009parallel}, later refined by \citet{Vasconcelos2025quadraticspeedupin}, established that min–max points in two-player quantum zero-sum games can be approximated to $\epsilon$-accuracy in pseudo-linear time, namely $\bigoh(1/\epsilon)$ iterations, even when players have access only to payoff-based feedback~\cite{LMBB23}.
-Nevertheless, it has been conjectured~\cite{wei2021linear,Vasconcelos2025quadraticspeedupin} that no gradient-based method can improve upon $\omega(\mathrm{poly}(1/\epsilon))$ iteration complexity in this setting—suggesting a fundamental gap with the classical case, where algorithms with logarithmic dependence $\log(1/\epsilon)$ are known \footnote{ Noteworthy is the difference in how convergence rates are expressed across communities: in optimization they appear as error decay per iteration, e.g., $\bigoh(e^{-\rho T})$, $\bigoh(1/T)$, or $\bigoh(1/\sqrt{T})$, whereas in computer science they are phrased as number of steps for achieving an $\epsilon$-accurate solution, $\bigoh(\log(1/\epsilon))$, $\bigoh(1/\epsilon)$, and $\bigoh(1/\epsilon^2)$. }.
+While computing Nash equilibria of \emph{general} quantum games is PPAD-complete~\citep{Bostanci2022quantumgametheory}, the situation is more favorable for the \emph{zero-sum} case.
+Seminal work by \cite{jain2009parallel}, refined by \cite{Vasconcelos2025quadraticspeedupin}, established that min--max points can be approximated to $\varepsilon$-accuracy in $\bigoh(1/\varepsilon)$ iterations.
+Nevertheless, it has been conjectured~\citep{wei2021linear,Vasconcelos2025quadraticspeedupin} that no gradient-based method can improve upon $\omega(\mathrm{poly}(1/\varepsilon))$ complexity---suggesting a fundamental gap with the classical case, where algorithms with logarithmic dependence $\bigoh(\log(1/\varepsilon))$ are known.
 Motivated by this, our work revisits the conjecture: